 2.1.
-Short-term path prediction errors (means and standard deviations) in meters for different pedestrian activities 22 4.1.
-Breakdown of UAH dataset based on the number of sequences and pedestrian poses for each type of activity 45 5.1.
-Activity recognition results using body poses and displacements. $$ . $$ .
-74 5.2.
-Activity recognition results using body poses 75 5.3.
-Activity recognition results using displacements 75 5.4.
-Evaluation of activity recognition performance with respect to pedestrian features, number of joints and activity 76 5.5.
+Short-term path prediction errors (means and standard deviations) in meters for different pedestrian activities.
+22 4.1.
+Breakdown of UAH dataset based on the number of sequences and pedestrian poses for each type of activity.
+45 5.1.
+Classification results computed when pedestrian observations com- posed of body poses and displacements are used 74 5.2.
+Classification results computed when pedestrian observations com- posed of body poses are used 75 5.3.
+Classification results computed when pedestrian observations com- posed of displacements are used.
+75 5.4.
+Evaluation of activity recognition results based on pedestrian fea- tures, number of joints and activity.
+76 5.5.
 Breakdown of detected and non-detected transitions for a different number of joints.
-The pedestrian observations are composed of body poses and displacements 80 5.6.
+The pedestrian observations are composed of body poses and displacements 81 5.6.
 Delays in milliseconds of detected transitions when 41 joints are used.
-The pedestrian observations are composed of body poses and displacements 81 5.7.
+The pedestrian observations are composed of body poses and displacements.
+82 5.7.
 Delays in milliseconds of detected transitions when 11 joints are used.
-The pedestrian observations are composed of body poses and displacements 81 5.8.
+The pedestrian observations are composed of body poses and displacements.
+82 5.8.
 Analysis of delays from walking-stopping transitions to the standing events labelled by the human expert.
-The pedestrian observations are composed of body poses and displacements 85 5.9.
-Combined longitudinal and lateral MED $\pm$ Standard Deviation in millimetres at different TTEs for predictions up to 1 second when 11 joints are solely considered 90
+The pedestrian observations are composed of body poses and displacements.
+85 00

-5.10.
-Combined longitudinal and lateral MED±Standard Deviation in millimetres at different TTEs for predictions up to 1 second when 41 joints are solely considered 5.11.
-Combined longitudinal and lateral MED $\pm$ Standard Deviation in millimetres at different TTEs when 11 joints are solely considered 94 5.12.
-Combined longitudinal and lateral MED±Standard Deviation in millimetres at different TTE when 41 joints are solely considered 9 5.13.
-Processing times in milliseconds of each prediction step per pedestrian observation.
+5.9.
+Combined longitudinal and lateral MED $\pm$ Standard Deviation in millimetres at different TTEs for predictions up to 1 second when 11 joints are solely considered 5.10.
+Combined longitudinal and lateral MED $\pm$ Standard Deviation in millimetres at different TTEs for predictions up to 1 second when 41 joints are solely considered 5.11.
+Combined longitudinal and lateral MED $\pm$ Standard Deviation in millimetres at different TTEs when 11 joints are solely considered $9$ 5.12.
+Combined longitudinal and lateral MED $\pm$ Standard Deviation in millimetres at different TTE when 41 joints are solely considered $98$ 5.13.
+Processing times in milliseconds of each prediction step per pedestrian observation. $\ldots \ldots \ldots$